Demi-urge/menace_sandbox/README.md

 `--recursive-orphans` or `SELF_TEST_RECURSIVE_ORPHANS=1` to follow dependency chains so related modules are included as well.
 When launched via `run_autonomous.py` the same flag also sets `SANDBOX_RECURSIVE_ORPHANS=1` so the module map refresh integrates the additional files.
+Successful integrations also create one-step workflows for the passing orphan modules so they become immediately available for benchmarking.

 Example discovering orphans recursively: